Rust-GPU/rust-gpu.github.io/blog/2024-11-21-optimizing-matrix-mul/index.md

 often isn't available.
 But what if we could run the GPU kernel _on the CPU_, where we have access to tools like standard debuggers and good ol' `printf`/`println`?

 With Rust GPU, this was straightforward.
-By using `cfg()` directives I made the GPU-specific annotations (`#[spirv(...)]`) disappear when compiling for the CPU.
+By using standard Rust `cfg()` directives I made the GPU-specific annotations (`#[spirv(...)]`) disappear when compiling for the CPU.
 The result?
 The kernel became a regular Rust function.
 On the GPU, it behaves like a shader.
 On the CPU, it's just a function you can call directly.

 Here's what it looks like in practice using the 2D tiling kernel from before: